CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/featured_analysis/bps-long-term-financial-plan.md

         <li>Advocate to Realign State Education Formulas</li>
         <li>Advocate to Give Boston More Flexibility to Modify its Revenue Structure</li>
       </ul>
-- text_col_2:
   - col: >
+      <h5>Focus on efficiency</h5>
       <p>The City and BPS have already commenced implementation of operational efficiencies
       based on the findings outlined in the Long Term Financial Plan report.
 These will be highlighted later in the chapter.
 The District continues to engage with the community and conduct additional analysis on the other ideas under discussion, which have broader policy implications.</p>
-      <p>No significant potential policy changes outlined in the first Long Term
+      <p>No significant potential policy changes outlined in
-      report are in the FY18 proposal.</p>
+      the first Long Term report are in the FY18 proposal.</p>
 ---